Around the exhibition

 The houses of dition under the Occupation

-Ir ne N mirovsky mainly had three directors, whose attitude under the Occupation reflects the diversity of ditorial policies since June 1940.
-Bernard Grasset, acquired the collaboration, as a result of shelling his works; Jean Fayard s holds the strict application of the first statute of the Jews; Albin Michel, alone, pursues the marketing of his novels, the payment of advances and the ordering of works under a pr te-nom.
-Apart from this particular case, how do the large publishing houses accommodate the directives of the occupier, particularly with regard to Aryanization and the prohibition of Jewish authors?
-How to evaluate the clandestine port of the edition?
-What upheavals does the Lib ration introduce in this sector?
+Ir ne N mirovsky mainly had three directors, whose attitude under the Occupation reflected diversity and ditorial policies since June 1940.
+Bernard Grasset, acquired, the collaboration, proc to the shelling of his works; Jean Fayard s stick to it, the strict application of the first statute of the Jews; Albin Michel, seul, continues the marketing of his novels, the payment of advances and the ordering of works under a pr-name.
+Above all, in this particular case, how did the major houses of thought accommodate the directives of the occupier, notably the Aryanization and the prohibition of Jewish authors?
+How to value the port e of the clandestine movement?
+What upheavals does the Lib ration introduce into this sector?

-In the presence of Pierre Assouline, journalist and crivain, Jean Bothorel, journalist and crivain, Dominique Fernández, essayist, crivain, acad micien, Roger Grenier, crivain, and Olivier Philipponnat.Anim e by Olivier Barrot, journalist, crivain, producer of t the vision.
+In the presence of Pierre Assouline, journalist and Crivain, Jean Bothorel, journalist and Crivain, Dominique Fernandez essayist, crivain, acad micien, Roger Grenier, crivain, and Olivier Phillips.Anim e by Olivier Barrot, journalist, crivain, producer of the vision.

 Rates: 5 euros / r duit 3 euros